 (1) The register and all instruments or copies of instruments subject to inspection under this Part shall at all convenient times be open for inspection by any person upon payment of the prescribed fee.

-[(2) repealed]
+[(2) deleted]

 [Section 52 amended by No. 12 of 1990 s.
 146.]